 The hydrangea is perfectly versatile for your wedding flower arrangements as this flower simply goes with the flow.
 With an extra-large bloom of petals and plenty of colours to choose from this flower is easy to work with and sure to complement its settings.
 They have a beautiful floral scent that’s not overpowering but heed caution as these flowers can wilt unexpectedly so make sure you take the time to prepare them properly for your big day.
 The hydrangea flowers in summer and autumn and is very affordable.

 The sweet pea flower is a fragile little thing but don’t be fooled as their fragrance can be quite seductive, however, some varieties are non-fragrant.
 This feminine flower has a vintage appeal and comes in a variety of colours which boasts its bouquet versatility.
 As beautiful as they are this delicate little number doesn’t like the heat so keeping them cool is highly recommended.
 The sweet pea flowers from May to September.

 This gorgeous white bloom has an intoxicating scent that’s truly delightful however they are rather delicate and can brown easily.
 Elegant and classic this flower will compliment any flower arrangement.
 These flowers bloom from January to February and are moderately pricey.

 A one of a kind and often not the first flower a bride thinks about for her bouquet, the ranunculus bloom is charming and vibrant.
 This large flower has a high petal count and can either be a bouquet filler or centrepiece.
 It’s sturdy and comes in an array of warm colours, this flower is a compliment to any season wedding.

 Whatever flower, colour or arrangement you choose, your wedding day will be a moment to remember.
 Enjoy it.

 Interested in learning how to make your own bouquet?
-The introductory floristry course offered by Short Courses by CIT Solutions books out quickly but there are still places remaining for the May course.
+The introductory floristry course offered by Short Courses by CIT Solutions books out fast so get in quick.